bercik/VolumeController/README.md

 The last thing you need to do is set good ip address of your PC on android phone.
 To check your ip address open terminal and type in:
 `ifconfig`
 Then search for eth0 and inet address is your local ip address.
 Now in android application go to settings and change ip address to this.

+If you have got some issues with application feel free to write me an email.